Quotation of the Season

 “If Churchill Had Not Won the 1945 Election”

-In 1930, Churchill wrote a marvelous essay you can find online: “If Lee Had Not Won the Battle of Gettysburg.”
+In 1930, Churchill wrote a marvelous essay, “If Lee Had Not Won the Battle of Gettysburg.”
 It is presented as if written by someone in an alternate world where Lee DID win the battle of Gettysburg.
 This precipitated (implausibly from our viewpoint) a sequence of events leading to the abolition of slavery, a fraternal association of English-Speaking Peoples, the prevention of World War I, and with it German fascism and Russian Bolshevism.
 By 1930 there is the prospect of a Council of Europe led by Kaiser Wilhelm.

 I have written, but not yet published, a parallel essay entitled “If Churchill Had Not Won the 1945 Election.”
 Using some of his phrases, it explains how Churchill DID win, resulting (also implausibly from our viewpoint), in a prosperous, reinvigorated British Commonwealth, a rollback of Soviet expansion, a free Poland, an Arab-Israeli settlement, a democratic China, the evolution of Iran to a constitutional monarchy.
 It ends with the prospect of a Latin American free trade association led by Che Guevara.
 Che, an educated, practical man, has pronounced communism a failure and deposed Castro.